| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Fertilization of a pond increases the natural food supplies--plankton and insects--that bream require.
 In fact, proper fertilization of a pond can increase fish production by three to seven times that of unfertilized ponds.
 The increase in natural food increases the bream population and, in turn, provides more bream as food for the bass.
 Unfortunately, bass-crowding is a problem common to ponds that are under-fertilized and under-harvested for bass.
 In ponds over three acres, bass-crowding is very common when enough fish are not harvested.

 Pond owners can prevent overcrowded bass populations by first attempting to adequately harvest bass.
 In a well-managed pond, where fertilization is done ten to twelve times per year, a pond owner can harvest 25 to 30 pounds of largemouth bass per acre per year.
 Adequate bass harvest reduces the population of bass, promotes good bass growth, and allows for adequate production of bream, their preferred food.
 In an unfertilized pond, there is much less bream production.
 Therefore, harvest should be about one-third the amount recommended for fertilized ponds.
 Remember, harvesting excess bass from your pond today may improve the bass and bream angling tomorrow.

+Watch a video on the subject of ponds overcrowded with bass.
 If you have questions about the proper management of farm ponds, please consult your local Alabama Wildlife and Freshwater Fisheries Division biologist.